yanli499/SLIME/README.md

 # SLIME
-Simple platform game coded in Verilog and implemented on the Altera DE1_SOC board
+Simple platform game, designed to mimic the Super Mario Bros style, coded in Verilog and implemented on the Altera DE1_SOC board with VGA output

-Completed Oct - Dec 2017